behrouzT/EVM-Gas-optimization/README.md

-# EVM Gas optimization tricks whit more detailed

-The goal of this repository is to compile all evm gas optimization tricks and resources for learning about them.

-Feel free to submit a pull request, with anything from small fixes to docs or tools you'd like to add.
+# Tips for optimizing gas usage on the Ethereum Virtual Machine (EVM)

+This repository aims to gather all the tips and resources related to optimizing gas usage on the Ethereum Virtual Machine (EVM).
+Anyone can contribute to this repository by submitting a pull request with any updates, including minor document fixes or new tools to be added.

 [![Follow me](https://img.shields.io/badge/linkedin-follow%20me-blue)](https://www.linkedin.com/in/behrouz-torabi-409500173/)